Sediment

-Sediment is a solid material made of loose particles that is transported to a new location where it is deposited.
+In Earth and planetary sciences, sediment is a solid material made of loose particles that is transported to a new location where it is deposited.
 It occurs naturally and, through the processes of weathering and erosion, is broken down and subsequently transported by the action of wind, water, or ice or by the force of gravity acting on the particles.
 For example, sand and silt can be carried in suspension in river water and on reaching the sea bed deposited by sedimentation; if buried, they may eventually become sandstone and siltstone (sedimentary rocks) through lithification.

 Sediments are most often transported by water (fluvial processes), but also wind (aeolian processes) and glaciers.
 Beach sands and river channel deposits are examples of fluvial transport and deposition, though sediment also often settles out of slow-moving or standing water in lakes and oceans.
 Desert sand dunes and loess are examples of aeolian transport and deposition.
 Glacial moraine deposits and till are ice-transported sediments.